oras-project/oras/docs/proposals/error-handling-guideline.md

 $ oras manifest fetch --oci-layout /tmp/ginkgo1163328512
 Error: "/tmp/ginkgo1163328512": no tag or digest specified
 Usage: oras manifest fetch [flags] <name>{:<tag>|@<digest>}
-Fetch manifest of the target artifact.
+You need to specify an artifact reference in the form of "<name>:<tag>" or "<name>@<digest>".
 Run "oras manifest fetch -h" for more options and examples
 ```

 #### Example 4: push a manifest if no media type flag provided